ujjayant-kadian/melody-generative-model/results/2-augmentation-output.md

   - Decreased significantly in the second attempt, indicating the model struggles to generate longer patterns that resemble those in the dataset.

 **Implications**:
 - While pitch distribution (KL Divergence) improved in the second attempt, temporal coherence (transition matrix and n-gram overlap) has not improved, and longer dependencies are notably weaker.
+This could be because of the increase in the dataset size and reducing the Transition Matrix and N-gram overlap metrics.

 ---